What are the benefits of permanent contraception?

-Preventing pregnancy is the crucial factor and permanent contraception procedures range in effectiveness anywhere between 98 and 99.8 percent.
+Preventing pregnancy is the crucial factor and contraception procedures range in effectiveness anywhere between 98 and 99.8 percent.
 It’s unequivocally more effective than temporary methods like condoms or a diaphragm.

-Normally, permanent contraception is for women who have decided that they are done having children, or simply don’t want children at all.
-If that describes you, and you don’t know what your options are for permanent contraception, come to Shenandoah Women’s Healthcare to learn more about safe, effective permanent contraception procedures.
+Normally, contraception is for women who have decided that they are done having children, or simply don’t want children at all.
+If that describes you, and you don’t know what your options are for contraception, come to Shenandoah Women’s Healthcare to learn more about safe, effective permanent contraception procedures.

 This is a big decision for you and it’s not taken lightly.
-At SWHC they encourage you to think long and hard about whether or not you would like permanent contraception, and to ask any questions you have before receiving treatment.
+At SWHC they encourage you to think long and hard about whether or not you would like contraception, and to ask any questions you have before receiving treatment.

-If you do decide to go through with permanent contraception, your providers can perform the procedure at the SWHC office.
+If you do decide to go through with contraception, your providers can perform the procedure at the SWHC office.